THS-International/website/src/markdown-pages/faq.md

         title: I have registered myself with the wrong study field.
 What can I do?
   - category: Event Sign Up
     questions:
-      - description: >-
+      - description: Soon!
+Stay tuned to your emails!
-          This is to be determined!
-If you are a new masters or international student, we will let you know!
-But hopefully in July!
         title: 'When will the event calendar be released? '
-      - description: >-
-          Currently, we are working on finalizing our event calendar.
-More information will come, but hopefully by July for the Fall 2020 Reception!
+      - description: Also soon!
+We haven't released the sign up yet.
         title: When will I be able to sign up for events?
       - description: >-
           We recommend to check the sign up page frequently since some students